If you’re not calculating the lifetime value of your customers, here’s why you might want to start.

 Your overall customer service is one of the biggest indicators of whether someone will return to your brand.
 People want to feel valued and heard.
 Whether they’re coming to you with a problem or offering quotes of praise, responding in a personalized, respectful way can take you far.

-Pro tip: Google Analytics has a CLV report (dubbed LTV) that will break down data about your users’ behaviors, from the first interactions to page views, goals, and more.
+Pro tip: Google Analytics has a CLV report (dubbed LTV for lifetime value) that will break down data about your users’ behaviors, from the first interactions to page views, goals, and more.

 In turn, this can help you better target your ads and understand what your customers need to stick with you over your competitors.